playbit/public/README.md

 ## Setting up for development

-With Playbit running, open a terminal on your host machine and do the following to open a shell in your Playbit workspace and clone the repo:
+With Playbit running, open a shell in your Playbit workspace over SSH and clone the repo:

 ```
 $ ssh root@127.0.0.1 -p 22001 -J root@127.0.0.1:52915